iO-Academy/AcademyPortal/README.md

     - `{"success": true, "message": "No courses scheduled"}`
   - If the data is retrieved successfully it will return an array with the courses scheduled

+**/addTrainer**

+POST

+- Adds new trainer to the database
+- Sends an array of:
+      `{'name': 'string', 'email': 'string', 'notes': 'string'}`
+  - Returns success true / false:
+      If trainer is added successfully
+        `{'success': true, 'msg': 'New Trainer successfully saved.', 'data': []}` If trainer can't be added
+        `{'success': false, 'msg': 'Unexpected error.', 'notes': []}`

 **/Routes that will need to be documented in the future**

 /api/getStudents